What is herbal medicine?

-One study showed that after 7 to 10 days of treatment with ivy leaf extract, upper respiratory tract infection symptoms like cough or expectoration were improved or cured in a large majority of patients.5
+One study showed that after 7 to 10 days of using ivy leaf extract, mild upper respiratory tract infection symptoms like cough or expectoration were improved in a large majority of patients.5

-In another study, GPs treated patients with ivy leaf extract – these patients had either irritating cough from the common cold, bronchitis, or respiratory tract diseases with mucus formation.
-86% of doctors and 90% of patients in the study rated the efficacy of ivy leaf extract as either ‘very good’ or ‘good’ after an average of 12 days treatment.6
+In another study, GPs provided patients with ivy leaf extract – these patients had either irritating cough from the common cold, bronchitis, or mild respiratory tract infections with mucus formation.
+86% of doctors and 90% of patients in the study rated the efficacy of ivy leaf extract as either ‘very good’ or ‘good’ after an average of 12 days of use.6

 How to use ivy leaf

-Ivy leaf can be found in natural cough medicines available in pharmacies and some supermarkets – ask your local pharmacist for more information.
+Ivy leaf can be found in naturally derived cough medicines available in pharmacies and some supermarkets – ask your local pharmacist for more information.

 1 Healthline 2016a, Everything You Want to Know About English Ivies (Accessed 30 May 2019). https://www.healthline.com/health/5-fast-facts-english-ivy